everscale-org/docs/src/develop/smart-contract/learn/35-how-to-upgrade-contracts.md

 We always deploy `Proxy.sol` from `Root.sol`, and immediately call for the migration to a new version of the code.
 And if the code changes, then we will still deploy `Proxy.sol` just with a different version, and the addresses will be considered the same for `v1` and `v2` (because they are calculated from the `Proxy.sol` code)

 You can find a fully-functional example [here](https://github.com/mnill/everscale-contract-upgrade-example).

->  The documentation in Everscale repository is a community effort.
-Therefore, everyone can contribute with proposals for new topics, suggest new content elements, participate in editing, and provide ideas that will be of great help for network development.
-Please be informed that our documentation can be [edited via GitHub](https://github.com/everscale-org/docs/issues).
-  Also please make sure to consult our rules and rewards policy via [this link](https://docs.everscale.network/contribute/hot-streams/documentations).
-  Feel free to join [Everscale Documentation Development Telegram chat](https://t.me/+C2IpQXWZtCwxYzEy) and [Everscale Developers Onboarding Telegram chat](https://t.me/+Vca1Gs6uPzIyNWVi)!